Dementia Friendly Days Out

 Be prepared for the weather

-- Make sure everyone has dressed appropriately: To make sure that everyone has the best day possible, it is pivotal that you make sure that everyone is dressed appropriately for the weather, and the location.
+2. Make sure everyone is dressed appropriately: To ensure that everyone has the best day possible, it is pivotal that everyone is dressed appropriately for the weather and the location.
 Nobody enjoys being stuck out in the rain without a raincoat!
-If your family member resides in a care home, it may be a good idea to make carers aware of your plans so that they can help them dress accordingly.
+If your family member resides in a care home, it may be a good idea to make caregivers aware of your plans so that they can help them dress accordingly.

 Manage your expectations

-Your loved one will need additional support: Before taking your loved one out, you will need to be prepared to provide them with the additional support and supervision that they need.
-People with dementia can easily become disorientated especially in unfamiliar surroundings and forget where they are and who they are with.
-This could lead them to wander off and become lost so it is essential that you supervise them closely to prevent unwanted distress to either of you.
+1. Your loved one will need additional support: Before taking your loved one out, you will need to be prepared to provide them with the additional support and supervision that they need.
+People with dementia can easily become disoriented, especially in unfamiliar surroundings, and forget where they are and who they are with.
+This could lead them to wander off and become lost, so it is essential that you supervise them closely to prevent unwanted distress to either of you.

-Keep things flexible: Keeping things flexible is another factor to consider.
-Mood swings, tiredness, and health challenges can all have the ability to get in the way of your plans so it is paramount that you do not set your expectations too high.
+2. Keep things flexible: Another factor to consider is keeping things flexible.
+Mood swings, tiredness, and health challenges can all interfere with your plans, so it is paramount that you do not set your expectations too high.

 For free, help and support shortlisting Dementia Care Services near you, please get in touch today.